marijaparezanin/Adaptive-Nutrition-Expert-System/README.md

 2. The controller creates a sample user, a daily intake object, and one meal, then inserts them into `nutritionKSession`.
 3. Drools fires all matching rules and the controller converts the resulting facts into JSON.

-You are not manually calling a Drools rule.
-You are calling the Spring endpoint, and that endpoint runs the Drools session for you.

 The fields in the output mean: